The Hidden Life of Stars: Embedded Beginnings to AGB Endings in the PHANGS-JWST Sample. I. Catalog of Mid-IR Sources

 \subsection{HST Imaging}

-We use PHANGS-HST broadband observations of our sample \citep{phangs-hst}.
+We use PHANGS-HST broadband observations of our sample \citep{phangs-hst}, which are also available from MAST via \dataset[doi: 10.17909/t9-r08f-dq31]{ https://doi.org/10.17909/t9-r08f-dq31}.
 These observations were conducted using the WFC3/UVIS camera in parallel mode with ACS/WFC (Cycle 26, PID 15654), utilizing the filter set F275W (NUV), F336W (U), F438W (B), F555W (V), and F814W (I).
 The total exposure times for each filter are about: $\sim2200$~s (NUV), $\sim1100$~s (U), $\sim1100$~s (B), $\sim670$~s (V), and $\sim830$~s (I).
 All images were drizzled and aligned to the native pixel scale of WFC3, which is 0.04\arcsec\ and the astrometry was established using GAIA DR2 sources \citep{GaiaMission}.
 Further detail regarding the imaging pipeline and photometric calibration are provided in \cite{phangs-hst}.
 To match the resolution of the 10 and 21~$\mu$m catalogs, we convolved all HST maps accordingly.
 Because of the large difference in resolution between the HST and the resulting JWST/MIRI resolutions, the shape of the high-resolution PSF has negligible effect on the final images.
 Thus, for the 10~$\mu$m catalog, all maps were convolved to 0.36\arcsec, using F200W to F1130W kernels.
 Similarly, for the 21~$\mu$m catalog, we applied F200W to F2100W kernels and converted all units to MJy/sr for our HST maps.

-In the case of HST narrow-band H$\alpha$ imaging, we use data from the PHANGS-HST H$\alpha$ survey \citep{Chandar25}.
+In the case of HST narrowband H$\alpha$ imaging, we use data from the PHANGS-HST H$\alpha$ survey \citep{Chandar25}.
 The survey imaged galaxies with the WFC3 camera using either the F657N or F658N filter, depending on redshift.
 Here, we use the flux-calibrated version of the images, which uses MUSE observations to correct for \ion{N}{2} contamination.
-Similar to the HST wideband maps, we convolved all narrow-band maps to match the 10~$\mu$m and 21~$\mu$m resolutions using kernels from F200W to F1130W and from F200W to F2100W, respectively.
+Similar to the HST wideband maps, we convolved all narrowband maps to match the 10~$\mu$m and 21~$\mu$m resolutions using kernels from F200W to F1130W and from F200W to F2100W, respectively.
 The final images are converted to units of MJy/sr.